manzanoa/CMSC312/README.md

        -public bool inCS: a boolean that determines if the process is currently under critical section -public int location: acts as a pointer to see what the next instruction is -public int id: the process id
-       -public int totalLoops: the total number of loops this process has to run
+       -public int memReq: the memory it needs to run -public int totalLoops: the total number of loops this process has to run
        -Methods:
           -Public Process MakeP(String filename, int x): Makes the individual process based on the file from filename and assigns an id to the process (x).